rmsrosa/rode_convergence_euler/docs/src/theory/results.md

 ```

 This is the case, for instance, when the noise is a point process, a transport process, or an Itô process.

+For a fractional Brownian motion process with Hurst parameter $H$, we still get strong order 1 convergence for $1/2 \leq H < 1$, while for $0 < H < 1/2$ the strong order of convergence drops to $H + 1/2$, which, however, is still higher than the previously estimated order of $H$, which is the Hölder regularity of the pathwise solutions.